 - Travel health insurance certificate (for medical expenses and repatriation).
 Must cover the entire duration of the trip and valid for all Schengen countries.
 Coverage must be AT LEAST EUR 30,000.
 Get Travel Insurance Here

 PROOF OF ACCOMMODATION

-- Hotel Reservation, if you’re staying at a hotel.
+- Hotel Reservation for the entire duration of your stay, if you’re staying at a hotel.
+Emphasis on the entire duration of your stay.
+If you’re staying in multiple countries, you must submit hotel reservation for all the countries where you will be staying, not just France.
 You can also submit proof of sufficient means to cover the cost of accommodation (travel provisions of 120 euros / day) or lease agreement.

 - Proof of Accommodation (Document) if staying with a local.
 “Proof of Accommodation” is a document that your host must get from their local town hall in France on your behalf.
 You must have it before submitting your application because it will be stamped by the consulate.
 Your host can find more info about it here.

 PROOF OF FUNDS.
 These can be any or all of the following.
 If you haven’t booked accommodations yet, your docs must prove you can afford 120 euros per day of stay.

 - Bank statements and bank certificates.
 Make sure that the bank certificate and statement cover at least the past 6 months, and that they were issued within the past 30 days.